PNNL-Comp-Mass-Spec/LCMSNet/README.txt

-The LcmsNet Directory contains all of the "public" parts of LcmsNet.
+The LcmsNet, SDK, DemoFiles, and Documentation Directories contains all of the "public" parts of LcmsNet.
 This includes the main program, lcmsnetSDK, FluidicsSDK, SQLiteTools and public documentation.

-The lcmsnetPlugins Directory contains the solution and projects for all of our lcmsnet device plugins and documentation.
+The Plugins Directory contains the solution and projects for all of our lcmsnet device plugins and documentation.
 These plugins must be copied over into the /bin/x86/debug directory of the main program manually in order to be tested or used in testing the main